French and English unions to fight arrival of new Dover-Calais route

 “We intend to fight this all the way,” he told The Connexion, adding that the new service would “undermine the other firms, such as P&O, that have operated for years and have recognition agreements with the union”.

-He claims the firm’s low-cost model was “unsafe”.
+He claims the firm’s low-cost model is “unsafe”.
 Irish Ferries and Dover port declined to respond to the claims.
 Meanwhile, French unions for DFDS workers wrote to the Hauts-de-France regional council denouncing “a low-cost and deadly operating model’ that “risks killing off French shipping on the Dover straits”.

 During the pandemic, P&O and DFDS announced hundreds of redundancies.
 Channel Tunnel rail operator Eurostar recently announced a refinancing plan to stave off bankruptcy.